NovoLog Mix 70/30

 What should I avoid while using this medicine?

-Get emergency medical help if you have signs of insulin allergy: redness or swelling where an injection was given, itchy skin rash over the entire body, wheezing, trouble breathing, fast heart rate, sweating, confusion, dizziness, or feeling like you might pass out, or swelling in your tongue or throat.
+Get emergency medical help if you have signs of insulin allergy: redness or swelling where an injection was given, itchy skin rash over the entire body, trouble breathing, wheezing, rapid pulse, sweating, feeling like you might pass out, or swelling in your tongue or throat.

 Call your doctor at once if you have: